The box that changed the world

-Included in the Free Galleries Ticket.
+Entry is FREE, included in the Free Galleries Ticket.

 See our Admissions page for full price information and to book your tickets.
 Our Plan Your Visit page has everything you need to know about a trip to the museum.

-Become a Maritime Museum Member and receive FREE or discounted entry to all our events and exhibitions, as well as many other benefits.
+Become a Maritime Museum Member and receive free or discounted entry to all our events and exhibitions, as well as many other benefits.